tagion/tagion/docs/gov/governance_areas/index.md

  3. [Token Economy](./governance_areas/token_economy)
  4. [Software Management](./governance_areas/software_management)

-We also offer a repository of ideas and approaches, including our appraisal of them in the section currently called "glossary"
+We also offer a repository of ideas and approaches, including our appraisal of them in the section currently called "[glossary](./glossary)".

 Please bear with us, while we fill all of that with life and substance.